The Role of the Blackpool Town Deal Board

-• Develop and agree an evidenced-based Town Investment Plan.
+- Develop and agree an evidence based Town Investment Plan

 The board is not a legal entity, its role is advisory.
-Its purpose is to work with Blackpool Council, to which it is accountable as the lead council, to produce a well-evidenced Town Investment Plan which sets out a clear understanding of Blackpool, focusing on assets, opportunities and challenges which will help to create a business case to secure Town Deal funding.
+Its purpose is to work with Blackpool Council, which is the overarching accountable body for the Town Deal funds and delivery of the Investment Plan and the approved regeneration schemes.

 Members of the Blackpool Town Deal Board: